shampoofactory/the_kings_head/README.md

 # the_kings_head

-Toy TOTP (Time-Based One-Time password) authenticator written in x86-64 assembly language.
+Toy TOTP (Time-Based One-Time password) authenticator with an x86-64 assembly language (System V ABI) backend.

 This project is a learning exercise in cryptography and x86-64 assembly language.